PARENTING STRESS RELIEF

 - caring for yourself has an immediate positive impact on your child’s functioning as well.

-You might be surprised how much of your stress level is within your control
+You might be surprised how much of your stress level

 Focus on Reality